vkmithun05/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications.md

 **Duration**: 120 minutes

-In the previous exercise, we introduced a restriction to the scale properties of the service.
-In this exercise, you will configure the api deployments to create pods that use dynamic port mappings to eliminate the port resource constraint during scale activities.
+In the previous exercise, we restricted the scale properties of the service.
+This exercise will configure the api deployments to create pods that use dynamic port mappings to eliminate the port resource constraint during scale activities.

-Kubernetes services can discover the ports assigned to each pod, allowing you to run multiple instances of the pod on the same agent node --- something that is not possible when you configure a specific static port (such as 3001 for the API service).
+Kubernetes services can discover the ports assigned to each pod, allowing you to run multiple pod instances on the same agent node --- something that is not possible when you configure a specific static port (such as 3001 for the API service).

 ### Task 1: Update an external service to support dynamic discovery with a load balancer

-In this task, you will update the web service so that it supports dynamic discovery through an Azure load balancer.
+In this task, you will update the web service to support dynamic discovery through an Azure load balancer.

 1. From AKS **Kubernetes resources** menu, select **Deployments** under **Workloads**.
-From the list select the **web** deployment.
+From the list, select the **web** deployment.

 2. Select **YAML**, then select the **JSON** tab.

-3. First locate the replicas node and update the required count to `4`.
+3. Locate the replicas node and update the required count to a value of `4`.

 4. Next, scroll to the web containers spec as shown in the screenshot.
 Remove the hostPort entry for the web container's port mapping.